Notifications to all applicants for camp were sent out the evening of March 10 (PST).

 Contact Tabatha Yang, Education and Outreach Coordinator for the Bohart Museum of Entomology at UC Davis, at [email protected], if you have any questions.
 Please use the words "Bio Boot Camp question" in the subject line.

-2023 Camp Forms
+2026 Camp Forms

 We may need to talk with student applicants to clarify or verify their answers.
 We will do so through the phone number provided for the responsible adult.
+Communication will go through the provided email for the adult(s) and the student's email (if provided, as this is optional).

 Here are the application forms: